Emzzy241/Go-Fish/README.md

 # Go Fish 1.0.0
 #### A fullstack project made by Mojiboye Emmanuel(Dynasty)

-#### A game where 2 Players can play the Go Fish game with each other.
+#### A game where 2 or more Players can play the Go Fish game with one other.

 ## Technologies Used
 * Git